Welcome!

 And with their model--the only doll I kept from the old collection.

 I really can't understate how important Monster High was to my development as a visual artist in technique, skill, and principles, though its influence on my practice at the time was mainly on paper.
 Of course, the confluence of learning my artistic identity and developing a routine of doll care to "zhoozh" each doll and make them look better than they did out of box did lead to me wanting to take a few liberties on the dolls themselves...but I was by no means a very capable customizer then.
 I made a few efforts to cut and restyle hair and "repaint" with markers (I know!), but I didn't produce anything wonderful with my clients victims in the doll shop of those days.
 However, becoming an art student in college helped me to expand into prop-making areas as my practice poked into combining sculpture, found objects, painting, and some no-sew fabric work, and I acquired further artistic skill and technical knowledge that allowed me to actually execute ideas for doll modification and original characters once I welcomed the hobby back into my life.
 I now seek out toys for customizing, and often strive to put my own touch or polish even on toys I already love.
 With doll customs, I mostly aim to be loyal and plausible to the MH style.
-I'm not the most realism-based artist, and I like my customs to fit into the brand that inspired me.
+I'm not the most realism-based artist, and I like my customs to be visually and conceptually canon-compliant with the brand that inspired me.

-2023 Dmitry can (sometimes) do faceups that pass for official!
+I can (sometimes) do faceups that pass for official!

 A workshop photo while I worked on Shrika Redfjord-my first finished